Seven of Wands tarot card meaning

 Conflicts are an inevitable part of a human being's destiny, and it is hardly fruitful to give up as soon as adversity occurs.
 To have confidence in your values is to be willing to assert them in the face of the world when the opportunity arises and never to deny the things that are important to you.
 To lay low when you face conflict is to admit that your beliefs are weak and easily shaken.

 Thanks to their idea of moral justice and vision of what life should be like, the seeker has patiently constructed their world.
 In this struggle of influences, it will be up to them to keep what they have acquired and retain their point of view.

-Interpretation of The Seven of Wands reversed
+Seven of Wands reversed

 While it is always difficult to analyze a draw of this type without taking into account the other arcana, the inverted Seven of Wands usually refers to two different situations.